Award Process Timeline

 Primary Purpose

-The MPT Research Projects act to facilitate masters of physical therapy students’ exposure to scientific research, which will assist them in their careers to become evidence-based health care providers.
-The program is intended to foster a spark and ignite a passion for research in our physical therapy students, facilitating an understanding of the vital role research plays in today’s health care.
-This program is open to all first and second year physical therapy students.
-Topics cover all aspects of rehabilitation research.
+The MPT Research Projects facilitate Masters of Physical Therapy students’ exposure to research; assisting them to become evidence-based health care providers.
+Intended to ignite a passion for research, this program provides an understanding of the vital role research plays in today’s health care.
+It is open to all first and second year physical therapy students and topics cover all aspects of rehabilitation research.

 Number of Applications

 Supervisors may submit more than one application, however each project must be distinct with a clearly defined beginning, middle, and end.
-While projects may be intertwined, they must be standalone projects that are not dependent on each other.
-This is because there is no guarantee that all projects submitted will be funded.
+There is no guarantee that all projects submitted will be funded.
+So, while projects may be intertwined, they must be standalone projects and not dependent on each other.

 Length and Amount of Grants

 MPT Projects may vary in length, pending the type of project.
 Due to the intensive nature of the program, hours may be more intensive during certain periods or staggered over the course of 5-8 months.
-Any project application involving a clinical/research placement must include a letter from the Academic Clinical Education Co-ordinator verifying that consultation has occurred.
-All projects must be completed by Nov 30, 2023 for 1st years and Sept 30, 2023 for 2nd years.
+Any project application involving a clinical/research placement must include a letter from the Academic Lead Clinical Education Co-ordinator verifying consultation has occurred.
+1st–year students must complete their projects by Dec.
+2, 2024; 2nd–year students by Sept 30, 2024.

-There are full projects worth $6000 that covers the salary of the student and a $50 allowance for poster printing.
-These project stipends are based on a commitment of 300 hours of work.
-Due to the shortened time available to second year students, and the nature of some projects appropriate for either a 1st or 2nd year student, half projects are also available worth $3000 that cover the salary of the student and a $50 allowance for poster printing.
-These project stipends are based on a commitment of 150 hours of work.
+Full projects worth $6,000 cover the student’s salary and a $50 allowance for poster printing.
+These project stipends are based on 300 hours of work.
+Due to the shortened time available to second year students, and the nature of some projects appropriate for either a 1st-or 2nd-year student, half projects—worth $3,000 to cover the student’s salary and a $50 allowance for poster printing—are available.
+Half project stipends are based on 150 hours of work.

-It is the responsibility of the student to print their poster according to the specifications outlined by our office.
+It is the student’s responsibility to print their poster according to the specifications outlined by our office.
 Any additional expenses incurred during the project are the responsibility of the supervisor.

 Eligibility

-MPT Research Projects are for first and second year MPT students at the University of Saskatchewan, School of Rehabilitation Science only.
+MPT Research Projects are restricted to first and second year MPT students at the University of Saskatchewan, School of Rehabilitation Science.

 MPT Project supervisors must be full-time faculty in the School of Rehabilitation Science for the duration of the award period and must provide an up to date Google Scholar Profile.
 Clinicians, clinical faculty, or instructors can be named as co-supervisors on projects as long as a faculty member is also a supervisor.